-Whether you’re awake at 3pm unable to sleep because of wandering thoughts, feeling overwhelmed or simply need some self-soothing, mindfulness is a life skill for every modern soul managing today’s lifestyle.
+Whether you’re awake at 3 pm unable to sleep because of wandering thoughts, feeling overwhelmed, or simply need some self-soothing, mindfulness is a life skill for every modern soul managing today’s lifestyle.

 Mindfulness can help you become more at ease, maximize your enjoyment of simple things, and wind down for a relaxing night’s sleep.

-7 attitudes of mindfulness
+Here’s 7 attitudes of mindfulness

-Non strival refers to the ability to be thankful for what is and stay present in the moment without striving for what’s next.
+The ability to be thankful for what is and stay present at the moment without striving for what’s next.

 “Mindfulness means paying attention in a particular way: on purpose, in the present moment, and non judgmentally.”
+Jon Kabat-Zinn